Bukit Kutu: The Ultimate Hiker’s Guide (Updated 2024)

-Location: Kuala Kubu Baru, Selangor
+• Location: Kuala Kubu Baru, Selangor, Malaysia

-Starting Coordinates: 3.572510N, 101.738128E
+• Starting Coordinates: 3.572510N, 101.738128E

-Starting Height: 290m above sea level
+• Starting Elevation: 250m above sea level

-Average Completion Time: 6 hours (4 hours uphill and 2 hours downhill)
+• Average Completion Time: 6-8 hours (3-4 hours up, 2-3 hours down)

-Getting to Bukit Kutu (around 90 minutes from KL)
+Getting to Bukit Kutu

 Bukit Kutu, Kutu Hill, Mount Kutu, Bukit Kutu Kuala Kubu Baru, Kutu Height, Bukit Kutu Hiking Trails, PTT Outdoor, Affordable Outdoor Gears